TelepathicGrunt/Bumblezone/README.md

 <div class="spoiler">
 <p>-Merely a decorative block that can be found forming the ceiling and floor boundaries of The Bumblezone Dimension.</p>
 <p>&nbsp;</p>
-<p>-Can be used to craft Bee Nests Blocks by placing 8 Beeswax Planks blocks in a circle with a Honeycomb in the center at a Crafting Table!</p>
+<p>-Can be used to craft Bee Nests Blocks by placing 8 Beeswax Planks blocks in a circle with a Honeycomb in the center at a Crafting Table!
+The crafting shape is the following with B being Beeswax Planks and H being Honeycomb item.<br />B B B</p>
+<p>B H B</p>
+<p>B B B</p>
 </div>
 </div>
 <p>&nbsp;</p>